Eclipse e4 notes. Just some notes about Eclipse 4 for my personal use.

 ./eclipse -vmargs -Dswt.autoScale=quarter

-the swt.autoScale property is not meant to be used by end users.
+The swt.autoScale property is not meant to be used by end users.
 It’s just there as a fallback in case the automatic detection somehow went terribly wrong. |

 3. Providing HDPI images in your plug-in

 The Eclipse platform has been extended to support HDPI icons.
 If you provide only one size of the icons, the platform will scale the icon.
-You can provide png icons with different sizes by using the @2x convension.
+You can provide png icons with different sizes by using the @2x convention.

-Use png icons instead of gif icons to support real transparency needed for dark themes. |
+| Use png icons instead of gif icons to support real transparency needed for dark themes. |

 For example: